AI customer service

 Cons

-- AI features sit behind a separate Freddy add-on, increasing cost for e-commerce teams wanting AI built in
+• AI features sit behind a separate Freddy add-on, increasing cost for teams wanting AI built in.

-- Reporting depth is solid but lags behind Zendesk and HubSpot for advanced custom analytics needs
+• Reporting depth lags behind Zendesk for advanced custom analytics needs.

-- Less e-commerce-specific than Gorgias or QuantumDesk for native Shopify and DTC ticket workflow scenarios today
+• Less e-commerce-specific than Gorgias or QuantumDesk for native Shopify and DTC ticket workflows.
+Read the Freshdesk reviews breakdown for more on real user experiences.

 Best Use Case